 It’s important to send this email as quickly as possible in hopes of reaching the abandoner during the same internet session.
 However, because the response time is within an hour of cart abandonment, it’s imperative that you do not attempt a hard sell.
 The first email should remind and assist the abandoners; anything more and you risk annoying or scaring off potential customers.

-A perfect first email:
+The first email:

 - Lists or displays the items left in the shopping cart